-- (1) "query" MUST be present and contain the request of the client (beginning with the namespace identifier and double colon, i.e. "oid:").
-Canonization or sanitation (like removing a leading dot) SHOULD NOT be applied at this step.
+- (1) "query" MUST be present and contains the request string the client has sent.
+Canonization or sanitation (like removing a leading dot in front of the OID) SHOULD NOT be applied at this step.
 Authentication tokens SHOULD be omitted, though. - (2) "result" MUST be present and SHALL be one of the following values: